Now, since Biden has failed to import enough undocumented migrants toReplacement theory, really?

 to figure it out or not understanding the consequences of their actions all together is a hallmark of our current administration.

-Why did the government need to intervene in the free market?Because they are the ones that, right or wrong, shut of the supply?
+Because they are the ones that, right or wrong, shut of the supply?
 Because they say they have to give approval before Abbott can restart production?
 I know what you are trying to do... prove that one of your favorite -isms (social-, commun-, marx-) is better by deflecting how the government played a hand in this from the beginning.
 Not working here.

 I think Biden would have listened to Fauci, the CDC, and his other advis much closer than Trump did, and would not have hindered their progress w false and misleading (and sometimes just plain bonkers) information.
-Tru was very much an "I alone can fix things" president; Biden is not.And we would have waited much longer for a vaccine to be developed.
+Tru was very much an "I alone can fix things" president; Biden is not.

 That would seem to be a pretty good indication that they don't have an unlimited data plan.
 I have been able to get a very basic smartphone for before, while my better one was being sent back for repairs.
-It was thin a smart-phone-type touch screen, played videos, ran Google apps, and thelike.
+It was thin a smart-phone-type touch screen, played videos, ran Google apps, and the

 I am guessing it was not an iphone, right? :) These appear to be nicer than what you describe but, yeah, I would imagine the free phone does